Virginia's 9th Senate district

 Virginia's 9th Senate district is one of 40 districts in the Senate of Virginia.
+It has been represented by Republican Tammy Brankley Mulchi since 2024.

 Geography

-District 9 is based primarily in the City of Richmond, stretching to also include all of Charles City County and parts of Hanover County and Henrico County.
+District 9 is located in south-central Virginia, including the counties of Charlotte, Halifax, Lunenburg, Mecklenburg, Nottoway, Pittsylvania, and a portion of Prince Edward.
+The independent city that is part of District 9 is Danville.

-The district overlaps with Virginia's 1st and 4th congressional districts, and with the 55th, 68th, 69th, 70th, 71st, 72nd, 73rd, and 74th districts of the Virginia House of Delegates.
+The district is located entirely within Virginia's 5th congressional district, and overlaps with the 48th, 49th, 50th, 51st, 56th, and 72nd districts of the Virginia House of Delegates.

 Recent election results

 2024 special election

 Republican Tammy Brankley Mulchi was elected in January 2024.

 2023 special election

 Following Jennifer McClellan's election to Congress, a special election was called for the district.
 Lamont Bagby, the Democratic nominee, won the election with 89.84% of the vote.